kelsieflynn/automythserver/README.md

 The scripts still lack validation in areas, and could have failure points I didnt anticipate.
 I only addressed the common case failures, NOT THE WEIRD and more difficult ones (at least for me).Eg.
 Like what happens when your HDHR is GOING OFF/ONLINE randomly due to network errors or you unplugging it during a script detection, I have not figured that out yet.
 As of now, the script will miss your device if its not seen at the beginning of startup.

 This the best I can do right now.
 I have to learn some more about advanced shell scripting.
-I'll fix more after Christmas If it's important enough though...
+I'll add more features after Christmas, but I will address major bugfix requests as needed.

 Regarding interacting with me, if any.